fedi-e2ee/public-key-directory-specification/Specification.md

 5. HMAC, used with a SHA-2 family hash function, offers PRF security congruent to the size of the hash function.
 6. AES is a secure block cipher (which can be modeled as a secure permutation) that offers a security level congruent to the length of its key.
-7. EdDSA, as defined over the Edwards25519 curve, provides secure existential forgery under chosen message attack (SUF-CMA) security, at a security level in excess of 120 bits.
+7. EdDSA, as defined over the Edwards25519 curve, provides strong existential forgery under chosen message attack (SUF-CMA) security, at a security level in excess of 120 bits.
 8. Argon2id is a secure, memory-hard password-based key derivation function.
 9. HKDF with HMAC and a SHA-2 family hash function, with a static salt and variable info parameters, provides KDF